twilio/flex-plugin-builder/packages/craco-config-flex-plugin/README.md

 `craco-config-flex-plugin` dependency is added to your `package.json` when you create a new plugin with [create-flex-plugin](https://github.com/twilio/flex-plugin-builder/tree/master/packages/create-flex-plugin).

 ## Usage

-You can edit the `craco.config.js` to provide your own configuration.
+To add custom `jest` or `webpack` configuration, you can provide `jest.config.js` and `webpack.config.js`.
+If these files exist in the root directory, then your configuration is merged into the default configuration.

+For more control over the configuration, you can edit the `craco.config.js`.
 Please visit [craco documentation](https://github.com/sharegate/craco/tree/master/packages/craco#configuration-overview) for more information.

 ## Contributing